learn-co-curriculum/dsc-classification-with-word-embeddings-codealong/README.md

 X_t = sequence.pad_sequences(list_tokenized_headlines, maxlen=100)
 ```

-Now, you'll construct our neural network.
+Now, construct the neural network.
 Notice how the **_Embedding Layer_** comes second, after the input layer.
-In the Embedding Layer, you specify the size you want our word vectors to be, as well as the size of the embedding space itself.
+In the Embedding Layer, you specify the size you want the word vectors to be, as well as the size of the embedding space itself.
 The embedding size you specified is 128, and the size of the embedding space is best as the size of the total vocabulary that we're using.
 Since you limited the vocab to 20000, that's the size you choose for the embedding layer.

 Once the data has passed through an embedding layer, you feed this data into an LSTM layer, followed by a Dense layer, followed by output layer.
 You also add some Dropout layers after each of these layers, to help fight overfitting.

-Our output layer is a Dense layer with 41 neurons, which corresponds to the 41 possible classes in our labels.
-You set the activation function for this output layer to `'softmax'`, so that our network will output a vector of predictions, where each element's value corresponds to the percentage chance that the example is the class that corresponds to that element, and where the sum of all elements in the output vector is 1.
+Our output layer is a Dense layer with 41 neurons, which corresponds to the 41 possible classes in the labels.
+You set the activation function for this output layer to `'softmax'`, so that the network will output a vector of predictions, where each element's value corresponds to the percentage chance that the example is the class that corresponds to that element, and where the sum of all elements in the output vector is 1.

 ```python